Expert heart tumor care from the first cardio-oncology Program in Baltimore/Washington, D.C.

 Primary heart tumors affect as few as 1 in 100,000 people, most of them women.
 Of these rare tumors, the most common type is myxoma.
 Most myxomas are caused by excess cell growth in the heart.
 Myxomas can be hereditary or can develop because of another disease, such as Carney syndrome, NAME syndrome or LAMB syndrome.

 Secondary heart tumors are more common.
-These tumors migrate to the heart after starting to grow in another organ, such as the lungs, breast, kidneys, liver or colon.
+They migrate to the heart after starting to grow in another organ, such as the lungs, breast, kidneys, liver or colon.
 Sometimes secondary tumors are related to skin, lymph node or blood cancers.

 What are the symptoms of cardiac tumors?